ADHD

 Externalising the feeling

 Zones of Regulation is a good intervention that can be used at home and at school.
 It teaches emotional vocabulary and some tools for what to do when experiencing those feelings.
-In our house, a key strategy when we are feeling angry or frustrated is to go on a night-time drive.
-This calms down the nervous system and helps us to reset — it's a good non-confrontational space because you don't have to look at each other, which means you can talk through difficulties together.
+In our house, when we are feeling angry or frustrated, we go on a night-time drive.
+This calms down the nervous system and helps us reset: a good non-confrontational space because you don't have to look at each other, which means you can talk through difficulties together.

 Coaching scripts for parents and teachers

 In the moment of distress, logic does not help.
-What does help is connection and co-regulation.
-Support the child to regulate first — however this works best for them.
-Don't try to explain things or work them out in the moment.
-Come back together later and chat through what happened.
-Give a safe space to explore the situation — through drawing, talking, or whilst out on a walk.
+Connection and co-regulation help.
+Support the child to regulate first, then come back together later and chat through what happened: through drawing, talking, or out on a walk.

 Truth jars